apache/spark/BREEZE.rst

                  update-breeze-file update-extras update-local-yml-file update-setup-cfg-file
                  version-sync yamllint

-        You can pass extra arguments including options to to the pre-commit framework as
+        You can pass extra arguments including options to the pre-commit framework as
         <EXTRA_ARGS> passed after --.
 For example:

         'breeze static-check mypy' or